Bobby V: 2005–2007: Debut album and Special Occasion

 Bobby Valentino was released in the spring of 2005 through Island Def Jam and Ludacris' Disturbing tha Peace label and was certified gold by the RIAA selling over 708,000 copies in the United States.
-Primarily produced by hitmakers Tim & Bob, his first single, "Slow Down", became a Top 10 hit on the U.S. Billboard Hot 100 chart and a #1 R&B single on the Billboard R&B Singles chart receiving a large amount of radio and TV airplay.
+Primarily produced by hitmakers Tim & Bob, his first single, "Slow Down", became a Top 10 hit on the U.S. Billboard Hot 100 chart and a number one R&B single on the Billboard R&B Singles chart receiving a large amount of radio and TV airplay.
 Also in 2005, he joined Bow Wow, Omarion, Marques Houston, B5 and Pretty Ricky on the Scream Tour IV.
 After the success of "Slow Down", he released a second single, a remix of his song "Tell Me" featuring Lil Wayne, produced by Tim & Bob as well.
 The album's third and final single, "My Angel", was released in the fall of 2005, however it gained little popularity.
-Gearing up for the release of his 2007 sophomore effort Special Occasion, Bobby V released the album's first single titled "Turn the Page" with mixed reviews.
-His second single, "Anonymous" featuring Timbaland, was released on April 9, 2007.
-Overall, the album received positive reviews from critics and audiences.
+Gearing up for the release of his 2007 sophomore effort Special Occasion, Bobby V released the album's first single titled "Turn the Page" to mixed reviews.
+Its second single, "Anonymous" featuring Timbaland, was released on April 9, 2007.
+Overall, the album received positive reviews from critics.
 He later returned to his pier appearing on the debut episode of MTV's Once Upon A Prom, which aired on May 19, 2007.